erpc-io/eRPC/README.md

 ## Instructions
- * These are instructions to build and run eRPC on a machine with vanilla Ubuntu 16.04
- * eRPC requires a machine with a C++17 compiler and RDMA support
+ * eRPC requires a machine with a C++11 compiler. clang and gcc have been tested.
  * To install all required packages, run `./scripts/packages.sh`
  * Increase SHM limits and create at least 2048 hugepages on each NUMA node.
  * Installing RDMA drivers: